 Soccer and cricket facilities have been established in Soweto.
-Soccer City in Nasrec Road is one of the biggest sports stadiums in South Africa and will be the venue for the opening and closing soccer matches of the World Cup in 2010.
+Soccer City in Nasrec Road is one of the biggest sports stadiums in South Africa and was the venue for the opening and closing soccer matches of the World Cup in 2010.